gizemdogafiliz/aerial-tactile-sim/README.md

 ## Dependencies: What to Clone and Why

 These three repos form the tactile simulation stack.
-Each is an independent open-source project -- we use them as-is with minor compatibility fixes.
+Each is an independent open-source project; we use them as-is with minor compatibility fixes.

 | Clone into | Source repo | What it does | We use it for |
 |---|---|---|---|